mvysny/vaadin-on-kotlin/docs/creating_ui.md

 The `button()` function simply creates the Vaadin `Button`, sets a caption into it, inserts it into the parent layout (in this case, the root `VerticalLayout`/`WelcomeView`) and runs the configuration block for that button.
 The configuration block adds a left click listener.
-The definition of the `button()` function looks very cryptic:
+When you ctrl+click the `button()` function, the definition of the function looks very cryptic:

 ```kotlin
 fun (@VaadinDsl HasComponents).button(caption: String? = null, block: (@VaadinDsl Button).() -> Unit = {})
         = init(Button(caption), block)
 ```

-This is a definition which allows us to build UIs in a structured way, by employing so-called DSLs.
+This is a Kotlin function definition which allows us to build UIs in a structured way, by employing so-called DSLs.
 Don't worry if this doesn't make any sense right now - we will explain this in a great detail later on.

-> **Note**: A technique called DSL (domain-specific language) is used in the Kotlin language to construct hierarchical structures.
+> *Info*: A technique called DSL (domain-specific language) is used in the Kotlin language to construct hierarchical structures.
 Since the UI is a hierarchical structure with components nested inside layouts, we can use the DSL approach here.
 In VoK we have constructed a set of functions which will allow you to construct Vaadin UIs in a hierarchical manner.
 Please read the [Using DSL to write structured UI code](http://mavi.logdown.com/posts/7073786)